universal-ember/ember-primitives/docs-app/public/docs/3-ui/zoetrope.md

 ## Custom Controls

 You can pass your own control buttons to the zoetrope component.
-Use the `.zoetrope-controls` class to place them in the default position, or style them as you wish.
+Use the `.ember-primitives__zoetrope__controls` class to place them in the default position, or style them as you wish.

 <div class="featured-demo auto-height">